evidentlyai/evidently/docs/book/tests-and-reports/custom-test-suite.md

 ])
 ```

-Or, you set a different statistical method when evaluating data drift (optional):
+You can also set a different method when evaluating data drift to override the default choice (optional parameter):

 ```python
 dataset_suite = TestSuite(tests=[